sps014/FFmpegBlazor/README.md

 FFmpegBlazor provides ability to utilize ffmpeg.wasm from Blazor Wasm C#.\
 [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) is a pure Webassembly / Javascript  port of FFmpeg.
 It enables video & audio record, convert and stream right inside browsers.\
 FFmpegBlazor integrates nicely with Blazor `InputFile` Component.
 Supports Lazy loading of ffmpeg binary.
+It is self hosted version one time download of core ffmpeg wasm lib will be 25Mb.

 ### Installation